10 Best Cheap Used Cars to Buy

 6. Toyota Camry

 The next used car we like a lot is the Toyota Camry.
 This is a brilliant used car, like the Accord or Corolla.
-It’s the size of an Accord and gets the same mileage, there’s room for five people, and you won’t be left wanting power on the highway.
+It’s the size of an Accord and gets the same mileage.
+There’s room for five people, and you won’t be left wanting power on the highway.
 Annual maintenance costs are around $380, and when you consider that a Camry will keep running long after the loan is paid, $380 a year is a bargain.

-Used prices typically range from $3500 all the way to $26,000 for a lightly used car.
+Used prices typically range from $3500 to $26,000 for a lightly used car.
 Another good option is the Toyota Avalon.
 This is a big, comfortable car with room to spread out.
 It’s mechanically identical to a V6 Camry, only larger.
 It has the same engine as a Camry, and reliability is its strong suit.

 Average annual maintenance costs are around $400, which is not the cheapest, but the car is a good value.
 The average used prices range from $3,000-$26,000, depending on the condition and trim level.
 The Avalon is meant to be more upscale and luxurious than the average family sedan, so keep in mind you could end up paying more down the road.